 7. Do you prefer saline or silicone implants?

-There are pros and cons to both saline and silicone implants.
+Your plastic surgeon will tell you that there are pros and cons to both saline and silicone implants.
 Today’s silicone implants tend to be far safer than those from 10 years ago, for example.
 Likewise, silicone implants don’t attend to ripple as badly as some saline implants.

 Of course, saline implants tend to be less expensive than their silicone counterparts.
 And, they also have the added benefit of making any leaks abundantly evident (they simply deflate, and it’s easily visible).
 Not to mention you can have breast implant explant revision surgery.